Thank you for your interest in joining the Seybold lab!

-Submit at least one manuscript before your thesis or dissertation defense (does not need to be accepted; preferable two manuscripts or more for PhD students).
-The lab and I will work closely throughout your tenure to make sure this is an attainable goal.
+Submit at least one manuscript before your thesis or dissertation defense (does not need to be accepted; preferably two manuscripts or more for PhD students).
+Erin will work closely with you throughout your tenure to make sure this is an attainable goal.

 Treat your work as a full-time job, but one that may require less or more than 40h/week, depending on where one is in their path.

 Tend to your physical health, mental health and family first.
 Try your best to develop a healthy work-life balance so that you can enjoy doing research and not burn out.
 There may be times when this feels hard, and in those situations be sure to talk with Erin and your lab mates.

 Lab expectations for undergraduate students in the Seybold lab: